rozlynboutin/microbiome_helper/Metagenomics-Tutorial-Answers.md

-These are the answers to the questions from the Metagenomics Tutorial:
+These are the answers to the questions from the Metagenomics Tutorial

+Taxonomic section:
 1. 30
 1. 10
 1. 200,000/sample